Solar-Powered GPS Tracker: France to Turkey Journey

 The Journey

-We launched a high-altitude balloon from France that traveled 2,847 kilometers before landing in Turkey.
-The flight lasted 55 hours and 10 minutes (2 days and 7 hours).
+I launched a high-altitude balloon from France that traveled 2,847 km before landing in Turkey.
+The flight lasted 55 hours, reaching a peak altitude of 7,768 m.
 The payload transmitted GPS coordinates via LoRaWAN, powered entirely by solar charging with supercapacitor storage.

 Hardware: Heltec HTCC-AB02S CubeCell

-Why this board: The HTCC-AB02S integrates everything needed for a GPS tracker in one compact package: ASR6052 chip (ARM Cortex M0+ plus SX1262 LoRa radio), built-in GPS module, and onboard solar charging system.
+The HTCC-AB02S integrates everything needed for a GPS tracker: ASR6052 chip (ARM Cortex M0+ with SX1262 LoRa radio), built-in GPS module (AIR530Z), and onboard solar charging that accepts 5.5-7V panels directly.

 Why Solar Power with Supercapacitors

-At altitude, temperatures drop significantly.
-The balloon reached 7,768 meters where temperature hit -29.3°C. The payload experienced temperature extremes from -29.3°C at altitude to +40.3°C at ground level.
-Lithium batteries struggle across this temperature range - internal resistance increases at cold, capacity degrades at heat.
+The payload experienced temperatures from -29.3°C at altitude to +40.3°C at ground level.
+Lithium batteries struggle across this range because internal resistance increases in cold and capacity degrades in heat.

 Power System